 Q: What is the logging facility used by Pulse One?

-A: The Pulse One On-Premises appliance acts as a SYSLOG server for Pulse Secure PPS and PCS appliances and uses a MySQL database to store the information.Q: What is the logging capacity of the Pulse One On-Premises appliance?
+A: The Pulse One On-Premises appliance acts as a SYSLOG server for Pulse Secure PPS and PCS appliances.Q: What is the logging capacity of the Pulse One On-Premises appliance?

 A: The logging partition is 450 GB in size.
 Q: Is there any retention setting that can be used to limit the size of the logging database?

 A: Yes, the default retention policy is 30 days.Q: Can I change the retention period?

 A: Yes, in the serial console of Pulse One On-Premises appliance you can issue the following command to set the number of days to keep

 log-aggregator settings -d <N> where <N> is the number of days of logging to retain.
 Do not use the <> in the command.

 EX: log-aggregator settings -d 15 (Sets the log retention policy to 15 days).